[Fullstack Note] Javascript request in Browser and NodeJS environment

 }

-However, the latest version of node-fetch only support ESM, so it would cause compiling error in the commonjs project.
-In this sicuation, could replace node-fetch with http/https
+However, the latest version of node-fetch only supports ESM, so it would cause compiling error in the commonjs project.
+In this situation, could replace node-fetch with http/https

 import http from "http";